aineniamh/squirrel/README.md

                         Masking additional sites provided.
   --extract-cds         Extract coding sequences based on coordinates in the reference --concatenate         Concatenate coding sequences for each genome, separated by `NNN`.
 Default: write out as separate records
-  --clade CLADE         Specify whether the alignment is primarily for `cladei` or `cladeii` (will determine reference used for alignment).
+  --clade CLADE         Specify whether the alignment is primarily for `cladei` or `cladeii` (can also specify a or b, e.g. `cladeia`, `cladeiib`).
+This will determine reference used for
+                        alignment, mask file and background set used if `--include-background` flag used in conjunction with the `--run-phylo` option.
 Default: `cladeii`
   -p, --run-phylo       Run phylogenetics pipeline
   -a, --run-apobec3-phylo
                         Run phylogenetics & APOBEC3-mutation reconstruction pipeline
   --outgroups OUTGROUPS
                         Specify which MPXV outgroup(s) in the alignment to use in the phylogeny.
 These will get pruned out from the final tree.
+  -bg, --include-background
+                        Include a default background set of sequences for the phylogenetics pipeline.
+The set will be determined by the `--clade` specified.
+  -bf BACKGROUND_FILE, --background-file BACKGROUND_FILE
+                        Include this additional FASTA file as background to the phylogenetics.

 Misc options:
   -v, --version         show program's version number and exit